downshift-js/downshift/src/hooks/useCombobox/README.md

 ## Examples

-Usage examples are kept on the [downshift docsite][docsite] and also on Codesandbox.
+Usage examples are kept on the [downshift docsite][docsite] and also on [the sandbox repo][sandbox-repo].
 Each example has a link to its own Codesandbox version, so check the docs.

 It can be a great contributing opportunity to provide relevant use cases as docsite examples.
 If you have such an example, please create an issue with the